Green's Function Methods for Computing Supercurrents in Josephson Junctions: Tight-Binding Modeling of Josephson Junctions

 In Ref.~\cite{Nieminen2023}, the Hamiltonian terms ${\cal H}_{\rm SOC}$ and ${\cal H}_{\rm SC}$ were constructed in a relatively simple way.
 For the SOC, the matrix elements derived for $d$ orbitals in Ref.~\cite{Konschuh} were employed.
-In the following, we discuss in depth how the SOC term can be systematically built within a tight-binding framework including beyond on-site contributions.
+In the following, we discuss in depth how the SOC term can be systematically built within a tight-binding framework including the beyond-on-site contributions.

-We start with the expression for on-site elements used in Ref.~\cite{Konschuh}, which was also used for next-to-nearest neighbor matrix elements in Ref.~\cite{Liu2011}:
+We start with the expression for on-site elements used in Ref.~\cite{Konschuh}, which was also used for the next-to-nearest-neighbor matrix elements in Ref.~\cite{Liu2011}:

 For the on-site case, Eq.~(\ref{eq:SOCtheory}) can be rewritten as

 In Ref.~\cite{Konschuh}, this expression led to